aminem0/dwc-owl-rdf/README.md

 - **Dataset organization**: The dataset, as a Darwin Core Archive can be downloaded [from GBIF](https://www.gbif.org/dataset/9e54a9c3-98cf-438d-bdf2-89358b647ffa).
 The archive contains an `occurrence.txt` table that records each rodent capture and an `extendedmeasurementorfact.txt` table that records each measurement taken on the individual rodents.

 - **Ontology subset considered**: The relationships between classes in this dataset are relatively straightforward.
 Every captured rodent is modelled as a dwc:Occurrence of a `dwc:Organism`.
-Every measurement was modelled as a `dwc:Assertion` targeting the individual rodent.
+Every measurement was modelled as a `dwc:Assertion` targeting the individual rodent's occurrence.

   Each rodent capture represents a separate `dwc:Event`.
 However, as traps were left at the same spot, all captures in that trap share the same `dcterms:Location`.